CT56567/pleasy/server/README.md

 STEPS

-1) set up ssh keys
+1) set up ssh keys for root.
+(Linode has this as an option when setting up a new linode)
-2) pl updateserver [site] # this pushes the scripts up.
+2) make sure you have .ssh/config set up correctly and pl.yml. then run pl updateserver [site-root user] # this pushes the scripts up.
-3) change example.secrets.sh to secrets.sh and edit it.
+3) change example.secrets.sh to secrets.sh and edit it on the server as root.
-4) run initserver.sh
+4) run initserverroot.sh as root and copy secrets.sh to your user. run pl updateserver [site]
+5) then ssh in as your normal user and run initserver.sh
-5) run prodow (which calls createsites.sh)
+6) run prodow (which calls createsites.sh) from your dev machine.

-Use Lando locally as test site for scripts.
+todo: Use Lando locally as test site for scripts.